Discretized Gradient Flow for Manifold Learning in the Space of Embeddings: Introduction

-We emphasize that our approach to manifold learning directly tackles the infinite dimensional nature of this optimization problem without making any simplifying choices that reduce the problem to finite dimensions.
+We emphasize that our approach to manifold learning directly tackles the infinite dimensional nature of this optimization problem via gradient flow and without making any simplifying choices that reduce the problem to finite dimensions.
 Typical choices in the literature are parametric methods, which fix a finite dimensional parameter space of embeddings, and RKHS methods, which reduce the optimization to a finite dimensional problem via the Representation Theorem, but only after making a choice of kernel function.
 In contrast, our approach only assumes that $M$ is compact, possibly with boundary, and so must contend with infinite dimensional analytic issues.
 Since we are given a finite set of training data, the compactness assumption is reasonable.

 We briefly discuss the issues with directly working with the smooth gradient flow on $\calE$.
-It may be difficult to prove that $P$ is differentiable for typical data terms which measure the minimum distance from a data point to the embedded manifold.
-Even if $P$ is differentiable, in this infinite dimensional case it is not clear that a gradient flow line $\gamma(t)$ stays in $\calE$ or converges as $t\to\infty$ to a critical point of $P$, as $\calE$ is an open dense set in the space of smooth maps from $M$ to $\R^N.$ (In finite dimensional problems, open dense sets do not occur.)
-Even if we can prove convergence, since neither $P$ nor $\calE$ is in general convex, calculus methods cannot tell us if a critical point is a local, much less a global, minimum.
+It may be difficult to prove that $P$ is differentiable for typical data terms which measure the minimum distance from a data point to the embedded manifold \cite{BR}.
+Even if $P$ is differentiable, in this infinite dimensional case it is not clear that a gradient flow line $\gamma(t)$ stays in $\calE$ or converges as $t\to\infty$ to a critical point of $P$, as $\calE$ is an open dense set in the space of smooth maps from $M$ to $\R^N.$ Even if we can prove convergence, since neither $P$ nor $\calE$ is in general convex, a critical point need not be a global minimum, and a second derivative test for local minima may be difficult to develop and implement.
 Perhaps most fundamentally, even the short time existence for the gradient flow may be difficult to establish, particularly if we use the most natural $C^\infty$ topology on $\calE.$ These problems are well known in differential geometry, {\it e.g.,} in the study of minimal submanifolds.
+In contrast, discretized gradient flow is both a tool for theoretical results on gradient flow \cite[Ch.~11]{AGS} and for computer implementations based on discretized, usually linearized, versions of gradient flow \cite{DR}, although there may again be convergence issues \cite{Cooper}.